GodwatchMonitor/node-godwatch/docs/index.md

 Using the Godwatch Administrator, a python application for changing the settings of Godwatch, you can view clients, change intervals, manage alert recipients, and change SMTP settings.
 Settings propogate to clients within 1 interval.

+Godwatch also automatically pushes client updates from itself to monitored machines.

 Godwatch is modular, meaning each server instance can be enabled to act as a client and report to another dashboard:
 ```
         Main Server